awsdocs/iam-user-guide/doc_source/access_policies_identity-vs-resource.md

 **Note**
 *Resource\-based* policies differ from *resource\-level* permissions\.
 You can attach resource\-based policies directly to a resource, as described in this topic\.
 Resource\-level permissions refer to the ability to use [ARNs](reference_identifiers.md#identifiers-arns) to specify individual resources in a policy\.
 Resource\-based policies are supported only by some AWS services\.
 For a list of which services support resource\-based policies and resource\-level permissions, see [AWS services that work with IAM](reference_aws-services-that-work-with-iam.md)\.

+To learn how identity\-based policies and resource\-based policies interact within the same account, see [Evaluating policies within a single account](reference_policies_evaluation-logic.md#policy-eval-basics)\.

+To learn how the policies interact across accounts, see [Cross\-account policy evaluation logic](reference_policies_evaluation-logic-cross-account.md)\.

 To better understand these concepts, view the following figure\.
 The administrator of the `123456789012` account attached *identity\-based policies* to the `JohnSmith`, `CarlosSalazar`, and `MaryMajor` users\.
 Some of the actions in these policies can be performed on specific resources\.
 For example, the user `JohnSmith` can perform some actions on `Resource X`\.
 This is a *resource\-level permission* in an identity\-based policy\.
 The administrator also added *resource\-based policies* to `Resource X`, `Resource Y`, and `Resource Z`\.
 Resource\-based policies allow you to specify who can access that resource\.
 For example, the resource\-based policy on `Resource X` allows the `JohnSmith` and `MaryMajor` users list and read access to the resource\.

 ![\[Identity-based vs resource-based policies\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/Types_of_Permissions.diagram.png)